14 states have published zero AI education guidance for schools. We scored the other 37. Here's what we found.

 Does guidance address digital divides and equitable access to AI tools?

-As of April 2026, 14 states had not published any formal AI education guidance document from their state department of education.
+14 states have not published any formal AI education guidance document from their state department of education.
 They were not scored because there was nothing to score.
-The absence itself is a finding — but not all absence looks the same.
+The absence itself is a finding, but not all absence looks the same.

 Legislation Passed, Guidance Pending — Idaho, Iowa, Texas